This is a list of Apps that are highly essential in keeping my life organized and interesting – and they might help you too.

 2. Ticktick

 Once I’m done breaking down my projects into smaller tasks that require recurring tasks or set reminders or added descriptions, I transfer them to Ticktick.
-When say I have tried and tested literally every to-do app, I mean it.
+When I say I have tried and tested every to-do app literally, I mean it.
 And I would always come back to this.

 Ticktick is a simple and effective to-do list and general task manager that helps you organize your life.